Influence of density-dependent diffusion on pattern formation in a refuge

-The dominant mode (with less damping) is given by the root $k=k_R\pm ik_I$ with the smallest imaginary part (in absolute value).
-Its imaginary part gives the damping rate while its real part gives the associated wavelength $\Lambda=2\pi/|k_R|$.
-Depending on the real and imaginary parts of the relevant root, we can observe:
+The dominant mode (with lower damping) is given by the root $k=k_R\pm ik_I$ of $\lambda(k)$, with the smallest imaginary part (in absolute value).
+Its imaginary part gives the damping rate while the real part gives the associated wavelength $\Lambda=2\pi/|k_R|$ of the pattern.
+Therefore, depending on the real and imaginary parts of the relevant root, we can observe:

-(I) sustained oscillations (when the imaginary part is zero), which corresponds to condition (\ref{eq:cond1});
+(I) sustained spatial oscillations (when the imaginary part is zero), which corresponds to condition (\ref{eq:cond1});

-(II) damped oscillations (when real and imaginary parts are non-null);
+(II) damped spatial oscillations (when real and imaginary parts are non-null);

-(III) absence of oscillations (when the real part is null).
+(III) absence of spatial oscillations (when the real part is null).